elhawk/Office-Online-Test-Tools-and-Documentation/docs/rest/src/ecosystem/CheckEcosystem.rst

 SupportsContainers
     Should match the :term:`SupportsContainers` property in :ref:`CheckFileInfo`.

+SupportsPeople
+   Should match the :term:`SupportsPeople` property in :ref:`CheckFileInfo`.

 ..  note:: Since all properties in the |operation| response are optional, an empty JSON response is valid.